Phovos/cognosis/src/external/README.md

  - must be generated at runtime if the application version is 'external'
  - 'external' uses several methods to attempt to download and install dependencies
  - if the application version is 'external' then the application will attempt to download and install dependencies
- - any subdir in /src/external/ will be treated as a dependency and passed with simple validation to pdm install
+ - any subdir in /src/external/ will be treated as a dependency and passed with simple validation to `pdm install lib1 lib2 transformers`
- - functionaly, this allows a runtime User which installed `non-dev` to install dependencies
+ - functionaly, this allows a runtime User which installed `non-dev` mode to install dependencies

-## Not Implemented Source Code to be Backported into `/main.py`
+## NYE Source Code to be Backported into `/main.py`

 `ver.<0.2.469>:` (This section provides a template for extrapolating the implementation details from `/src/external/README.md` (this file) back to /main.py.
-NYE, in other words, this is the source code to be backported into /main.py)
+In other words, this is the source code to be backported into `/main.py` once `UserMain` is refactored into `/src/external/umain.py`)

 ```markdown
 src/